datakaveri/iudx-adaptor-framework/README.md

 - Ensures data deduplication and late message rejections to give out a stream of novel data
 - Transforms the data format into the formats required by the exchange
 - Publishes the transformed data into the exchange with flexibility in choosing the sink
+- Supporta a fully configuration file based specification and operation of the entire pipeline

 ## Overview